mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 Compatibility note: Attempting to install this component on top of any modification of the script logic for any of these five actions is likely to break things.
 If you're lucky, this component will simply do nothing.
 If you're not, characters could forget how to perform these actions automatically at all.
 Don't risk it.
 The scripts modified by this component are bddefai.bcs (player characters) and bd*****c.bcs (joinable NPCs) as referenced in PARTYAI.2DA.
 Scripts for the SoD-only joinables (Caelar, Corwin, Glint, M'Khiin, Voghiln) are excluded, since I don't know exactly what's in them.

+Cosmetic changes:

+- Map notes for BGEE quests
+Games: BGEE, EET

+Many BGEE quests require you to barge into an unmarked home in one of the game's cities to talk to the NPC there.
+And if you don't have what they need with you, you'll have to come back later.
+This component adds map notes for those homes, once you have a reason to go there - either you've been given the quest, or you have the quest item with you.
+BGEE also has pre-placed map notes for some of these homes.
+This component removes those notes, then re-adds them after suitable unlock conditions.
+For example, here's what the component does in Beregost:
+- Landrin's house loses its marker.
+The marker comes back once you have either talked to Landrin or picked up an item she wants.
+- Mirianne's house gains a marker once you either talk to her or pick up the scroll.
+- Mr. Colquetle's house gets a marker once you pick up his son's amulet.
+(Talking to him without it doesn't give the quest, so you don't get the marker for it either.)

+- Standardize tavern and inn music
+Games: BGEE, EET

+About 80% of the tavern and inn areas in the BGEE campaign follow a standard pattern for their area music; places where people eat and drink get tavern music, bedrooms have no music assigned.
+Those places don't actually have no music at all though; they inherit from the master area instead.
+This component standardizes the remaining 20% of areas to follow this pattern.

+BG2EE organizes area music a little differently, and has fewer inns.
+No changes are needed for that campaign.
+SoD areas are also unchanged, as I don't have that expansion.

+- Randomize battle music
+Games: BGEE, BG2EE, EET

+This component assigns randomly chosen battle music to all areas, including those that previously had no battle music assigned.
+The possible choices include all "songs" in base BGEE and BG2EE designed as battle music, plus anything used as battle music in existing areas that wasn't on the list already.
+The random choice is made when this component is installed.
+Once installed, each area will have consistent battle music.

+I had to do some pre-processing to remove unsuitable battle music from a number of areas in BGEE and BG2EE.
+This pre-processing has not been done with SoD, so that expansion may introduce unsuitable songs into the random pool.
+EET games are also a major unknown for me, due to the way that battle music differs between BGEE and BG2EE.
+Not only do the songs have different IDS references, songs with the same name can be completely different.
+I don't think it'll add extra unsuitable songs into the pool, at least.

+Changelog:

+Version 2.0:
+- Mac and Windows installers added
+New components added:
+- Map notes for BGEE quests
+- Standardize tavern and inn music
+- Randomize battle music
+- Potion effects don't stack with themselves
+- Bigger random spawns
+Existing components updated:
+- Vernus can be raised: ToB Bhaal power resurrection added to list of spells that work.
+- Fix Black Pits oversights: Sandthief's Ring is now sold fully charged.
+- Enchant Weapon works in contingencies: Bug fixed.
+Now properly deletes all existing rows of that 2DA.
+- Shapeshift corrections: Shapeshift weapons now block the off hand in BGEE.
+- Dueling fireshields don't go infinite: Now actually works in all games, not just BG2EE.
+- Undead Hunters are better at Turn Undead: Description now uses the correct dash.
+- Various components: tweaked code to improve performance or cover possible issues.
+- Various components: added debug messages.
+The switch to enable/disable them is in jtweaks-ini.tph.

+Version 1.1: Fixed an ordering error in the preamble.
+Should install now.